rsms/gitblog/README.md

 A git-based blog/cms platform for PHP, meant as a replacement for Wordpress.

+Post-action hooks in git are used to manage an intermediate cache which consist only of structured data (no formatting), allowing dynamic presentation.
+This is one of the biggest differences tech-wise in comparison to Jekyll and similar tools.

+## Features

+- Fully git-based -- no mysql or similar involved
+- Everything is versioned
+- Themes
+- No custom file formats for content (only JSON and HTML)
+- High performance

+### Work in progress

+- Hierarchical comments
+- Remote editing (git push/pull)

+### Planned

+- Plugins
+- Pingback
+- Web administration

 ## Installing & Getting started

 Clone a copy of gitblog:

-	$ cd my/website/document/root
+	$ cd /path/to/my-blog
-	$ git clone git://github.com/rsms/gitblog.git my-blog
+	$ git clone git://github.com/rsms/gitblog.git
-	$ cd my-blog

 If your web server is not running as yourself, your group, or the root user, you need to change owner.
 In this example `www-data` is the web server user.
 (You will still be able to edit the blog.)

 	$ chmod -R g+w .
 	$ sudo chown -R www-data .

-Open a web browser and point it to your `/my-blog`.
+Open a web browser and point it to your `/my-blog/gitblog`.
 Enter email and your real name -- these will be used for commit messages.
 Also choose a good pass phrase wich in combination with your email will grand you administration privileges in the web administration interface.

 When you're done you should see a single "Hello world" post.
 Okay, all good.

+> **What did just happen?** Gitblog initialized a git repository in `/path/to/my-blog` and added a few standard files and directories.
+If you ever would like to start over, just delete everything except the gitblog directory and visit `/my-blog/gitblog` in a browser again.

 Let's try editing the hello world post:

-	$ cd site
 	$ $EDITOR content/posts/*/*-*-hello-world.html

 Make some changes, be creative!